Plump, juicy, smoky and crispy. That’s the best way to describe these smoked hot wings with a big Texas attitude.

 Hot Wings

-- Most wings will have three section.
+- Most wings will have three sections.
 Cut off and discard the wing tip, their just isn't enough meat on them to make them worthwhile.
 Cut through the remaining joint with a sharp chef's knife.
 Use the heaviest knife you have.
 Do not use a Japanese knife or you will damage the blade.

 - Combine the beer, salt, sugar and hot sauce in a bowl.
 Whisk until the salt and sugar dissolve.
 Add the chicken wings, cover and chill in the refrigerator overnight.